ouidevelop/text-message-directions/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=YLQFA7GD6GZYG&lc=US&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted)
 2. Send me an email at ouidevelop@gmail.com telling me your phone number and how much you paid and I'll add your messages to your number.

+# Cost breakdown
+I use twilio for the messaging.
+They charge .75 per segment (which I believe is 160 characters or so).
+On average, requests have enough segments to cost me about 4 cents.
+That includes both the incoming message and outgoing message.

+The business information and directions come from google api's which also charge.
+In my last month of providing this for free, that cost was about the same as the messaging fees.
+So together that's up to about 8 cents per request.
+And then there's paying for the server and two phone numbers (one for production and one for testing).

 Built by Oui Develop (at http://ouidevelop.com)